RESEARCH. The Spaces Between. Research context.

 Keeley Warnock Cooperation is key: Integrating Urban Universal State Housing.

-2019 Ecologies design LaB. with collaboration from Maibritt Pedersen-ZarI, Peter Connolly & Hannah hopewell
+2019 Ecologies design LaB. with collaboration Peter Connolly & Hannah hopewell

 Hettie Bull, A Room with a View: Investigating the Tower House and plot as an alternative New Zealand housing density model.